 Going back to college is exciting, but it can also seem overwhelming at times – especially if it’s been a few years since you’ve hit the books.
 Whether you’ve been out of school for two years or two decades, you’re going to find things are very different once you return to the classroom.
 For starters, your classroom may no longer be a physical space.
 Online learning has come a long way in a short amount of time, and it’s given students – especially adult learners – accessibility and flexibility they’ve never experienced.

-This post will tackle some of the most common questions that new students at the University of Arizona Global Campus typically have.
+This post will tackle some of the most common questions that new students at the University of Arizona Global Campus (UAGC) typically have.
 Take some time to read through the questions to obtain a stronger understanding of the online student experience and prepare yourself for your educational journey.

 1. Which grants and loans are available?

 The investment you make in your college education can yield substantial dividends down the road, but it’s still a monetary investment.
 It’s no surprise that students tend to have a lot of questions about tuition and financial aid.

 You’ll be happy to know that you have many choices when it comes to funding your education.
 From scholarships to financial aid, there are several options available to UAGC students: